Centers and Institutes

 Students learn hands-on, in-field skills to promote the management of watersheds worldwide at the Watershed Institute within the College of Science.
 Students also participate in programs to support sustainable communities and natural native community habitats.
 Home to the CSUMB Campus Community Garden, students use their green thumbs to plant and harvest all year long.

-Within the College of Education, CES provides comprehensive educational and psychological services for CSUMB students and members of the community (at a low cost).
+The Clinic for Educational Supports (CES) provides comprehensive educational and psychological services for CSUMB students and members of the community (at a low cost).
 All evaluations are performed by graduate students in the school psychology program under the supervision of credentialed school psychologists.
 This clinic serves the community as a setting for affordable counseling, academic intervention, and psycho-educational assessment services.
 Providers assess learning disabilities, attention problems like ADHD, behavioral issues, social or emotional difficulties, and difficulties in academic performance.

 The Monterey Institute for English Learners (MIEL) in the supports multilingual children through collaboration with local districts.
 It was established in 2018, with support from the Taylor Farms Foundation, for the purpose of promoting equitable and effective practices for educators serving multilingual students in the greater Monterey County area.
 Through establishing transformative collaborations with schools and districts, MIEL seeks to develop research on best practices for working with multilingual students, provide professional development for working with multilingual students in the field, and continue to support the preparation of preservice educational professionals at CSUMB.